-- A student who fails to attain a cumulative grade point average of at least 1.85 shall be required to withdraw from the law school
+- A student who fails to attain a cumulative grade point average of at least 2.00 shall be required to withdraw from the law school.
+If the cumulative grade point average is at least 1.85 but less than 2.00 the student may be allowed to return after an absence of one year.

-- A cumulative grade point average of at least a 2.20 is required for graduation.
+- A cumulative grade point average of at least 2.20 is required for graduation.

 Any student who has failed to attain the requisite cumulative grade point average will be required to withdraw immediately from the law school, even though he or she has enrolled in the next semester's courses (including summer session courses).
 A student who fails to attain the cumulative grade point average necessary to continue studies in the Law School may petition the Law School Admissions Committee to review the case.
 The petition must be filed in writing and addressed to the Dean of Admissions not less than sixty days before the beginning of the semester or term in which the student seeks to be readmitted to the Law School.